isabella-capp/TecnologieWeb/REACT/README.md

    - Fetch and display a list of books.
    - Add functionality to insert a new book and send it to the API via the same endpoint.

----

-These exercises provide foundational skills for integrating React with a Flask backend, building dynamic SPAs, and managing state and routing effectively.
-They also illustrate React’s versatility, even when working without advanced toolchains like Node.js or modern bundlers.